 - (i) A. The Company has maintained proper records showing full particulars, including quantitative details and situation of property, plant and equipment. - B. The Company has maintained proper records showing full particulars of intangibles assets. - b) All fixed assets have not been physically verified by the management during the year but there is a regular programme of verification which, in our opinion, is reasonable having regard to the size of the Company and the nature of its assets.
-No material discrepancies were noticed on such verification. - c) The title deeds of all the immovable properties (other than properties where the Company is the lessee and the lease agreements are duly executed in favour of the lessee) are held in the name of the Company. - d) The Company has not revalued its Property, Plant and Equipment or intangible assets during the year ended March 31, 2022. - e) There are no proceedings initiated or are pending against the Company for holding any benami property under the Prohibition of Benami Property Transactions Act, 1988 and rules made thereunder. - (ii) a) The management has conducted physical verification of inventory at reasonable intervals during the year.
+No material discrepancies were noticed on such verification. - c) The title deeds of all the immovable properties are held in the name of the Company. - d) The Company has not revalued its Property, Plant and Equipment or intangible assets during the year ended March 31, 2023. - e) There are no proceedings initiated or are pending against the Company for holding any benami property under the Prohibition of Benami Property Transactions Act, 1988 and rules made thereunder. - (ii) a) The management has conducted physical verification of inventory at reasonable intervals during the year.
 In our opinion the coverage and the procedure of such verification by the management is appropriate.
 There were no discrepancies of 10% or more in aggregate for each class of inventory. - b) The Company has not been sanctioned working capital limits in excess of Rs.
 Five crores in aggregate from banks or financial institutions during any point of time of the year on the basis of security of current assets.
 Accordingly, the requirement to report on clause 3(ii)(b) of the Order is not applicable to the Company. - (iii) a) During the year the Company has not provided loans, advances in the nature of loans, stood guarantee or provided security to companies, firms, Limited Liability Partnerships or any other parties.
 Accordingly, the requirement to report on clause 3(iii)(a) of the Order is not applicable to the Company. - b) During the year the Company has not made investments, provided guarantees, provided security and granted loans and advances in the nature of loans to companies, firms, Limited Liability Partnerships or any other parties.
 Accordingly, the requirement to report on clause 3(iii)(b) of the Order is not applicable to the Company. - c) The Company has not granted loans and advances in the nature of loans to companies, firms, Limited Liability Partnerships or any other parties.
 Accordingly, the requirement to report on clause 3(iii)(c) of the Order is not applicable to the Company.